Summer Brenner

-Summer Brenner (born March 17, 1945) is a writer and an activist.
+Summer Brenner (born March 17, 1945) is an American writer and activist.
 Brenner's works include short stories, novellas, noir crime, social justice youth novels, poetry, and a memoir.

-Works
+Career

 Brenner's publications include Dust: A Memoir; Dancers and the Dance; My Life in Clothes; two noir novels with political themes, I-5 and Nearly Nowhere, also released in France as Presque nulle part through Gallimard's Série noire.

-Brenner's youth novel, Richmond Tales, Lost Secrets of the Iron Triangle was also chosen as the first "One City, One Book" selection for the City of Richmond and selected by the California Teachers Association for Read Across America.
+Brenner's youth novel Richmond Tales, Lost Secrets of the Iron Triangle was chosen as the first "One City, One Book" selection for the City of Richmond (California) and selected by the California Teachers Association for Read Across America.

 Oakland Tales, Lost Secrets of The Town received an award from the Oakland Heritage Alliance (OHA).

-Her work, The Missing Lover, is three novellas with illustrations by Lewis Warsh.
-Her 2024 memoir Dust was featured in Literary Hub in June 2024.
+Her work The Missing Lover is three novellas with illustrations by Lewis Warsh.
+Her 2024 memoir, Dust, was featured in Literary Hub in June 2024.

 Her literary papers are available at the University of Delaware's Special Collections.

 Community projects

-Brenner is a member of the Retort collective and a participant in the Al-Mutanabbi Street Starts Here Project (2007–present), archived at the RBML, Columbia University.
+Brenner is a member of the Retort collective and a participant in the Al-Mutanabbi Street Starts Here Project (since 2007), archived at the Rare Book and Manuscript Library at Columbia University.

-Where We’re From is an inter-generational, cross-cultural oral history, poetry, and photography project for Richmond youth and their families in partnership with photographer Ruth Morgan and Community Works West.
+Where We're From is an inter-generational, cross-cultural oral history, poetry, and photography project for Richmond youth and their families in partnership with photographer Ruth Morgan and Community Works West.